Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 - All macros now support multiple dispatch.
 This update is to make way for additional platform support (BigQuery, Postgres etc.)

+### Changed

+- A hashdiff in the stage macro now uses `is_hashdiff` as a flag instead of `hashdiff`, this is to clarify this config option as a boolean flag.

 ### Improved
 #### Macros
 - Minor macro re-factors to improve readability